cisagov/ScubaGear/baselines/sharepoint.md

 Guest access SHALL be limited to the email the invitation was sent to.

 <!--Policy: MS.SHAREPOINT.1.4v1; Criticality: SHALL -->
 - _Rationale:_ Email invitations allow external guests to access shared information.
-By requiring guests to sign in using the same account where the invite was sent, administrators ensure only the intended guest can use the invite.
+By requiring guests to sign in using the same account where the invite was sent, administrators help ensure only the intended guest can use the invite.
 - _Last modified:_ June 2023
 - _Note:_ This policy is only applicable if the external sharing slider on the admin page is set to any value other than **Only People in your organization**.